 If this is the case, contact the organisation that performed the check.
 They can:

-If you are not satisfied with their response, you can contact the IDMS Manager by email.
+If you are not satisfied with their response, you can contact the DVS Manager by email at

-Law enforcement and anti-corruption agencies in Australia can use Face Identification Service (FIS) without your consent only as part of the following activities:
+Law enforcement and anti-corruption agencies in Australia can use Face Identification Service (FIS) without your consent only as part protective security.

-The FIS cannot be used for mass surveillance or for investigating minor offences such as jaywalking or littering.
+The FIS cannot be used for mass surveillance or for investigating offences such as jaywalking or littering.